xmos/lib_src/README.rst

 Building
 ........

-The library can be built under `cmake` or `xcommon` via `xmake` for backwards compatibility for legacy applications.
+The library can be built under `cmake` or `xcommon` via `xmake` offering backwards compatibility for legacy applications.
-We recommend using `cmake` where the library name `lib_src` is included in the cmake files.
-See `Related application notes`_.
+It is recommended to use `cmake` where the library name `lib_src` is included in the cmake files.
+See `Related application notes`_ for example usage.
 The library has no dependancies when building under `cmake` although does require `lib_logging` and `lib_xassert` when using `xcommon`.

 Components